Bukit Bintang: Changkat Bukit Bintang

 Changkat Bukit Bintang is located perpendicular to Bintang Walk and Alor Street.
 This is the upmarket gastronomy district of Bukit Bintang.
 Fine dining joints line the street.
 It boasts pre-war, colonial buildings which have been refurbished into upmarket restaurants and pubs, serving up Western dining.
 Changkat Bukit Bintang is also home to one of Kuala Lumpur's hippest and happening party venues.
 The street is also home to brothels as well as massage parlors offering "happy endings", it is best known as one of Kuala Lumpur's red light districts.

 Alor Street

 Alor Street, or Jalan Alor in Malay, is an entire street dedicated to cheap hawker food of mainly local Chinese cuisines.
 Located within walking proximity of Bintang Walk, it is popular among the locals for offering food served in a traditional open-air atmosphere, with chairs and tables dotting the curbs and road-sides.
 This is a place burgeoning with activity both during night and day.
 While some hawkers erect stalls along curbs, others operate food stalls from utilitarian restaurants.
-The food served in local hawker stalls is generally cleaner than their counterparts in Malaysia's less-developed neighbouring countries.
-For local and foreign Muslim, most of the stalls are non-halal which served pork, frog and beer.

 Indoor theme park

-Berjaya Times Square Thema Park is a theme park located between level 5 and 7 of Berjaya Times Square.
+Berjaya Times Square Theme Park is a theme park located between level 5 and 7 of Berjaya Times Square.
 It is Malaysia's largest indoor theme park, measuring 133000 sqft.
 It features both children rides and thrill rides.